oneapi-src/oneDNN/doc/advanced/dpcpp_usm.md

     SYCL events.
 In this case, the user is responsible for passing proper dependencies for every primitive execution.

-2. In-order DNNL stream
+2. In-order oneDNN stream

-    DNNL enables you to create in-order streams when submitted primitives are executed in the order they were submitted.
+    oneDNN enables you to create in-order streams when submitted primitives are executed in the order they were submitted.
 Using in-order streams prevents possible read-before-write or concurrent read/write issues.

-    @note Performance with in-order DNNL streams with the DPC++ runtime may be suboptimal due to the lack of in-order queue support in the SYCL 1.2.1 specification.
+    @note Performance with in-order oneDNN streams with the DPC++ runtime may be suboptimal due to the lack of in-order queue support in the SYCL 1.2.1 specification.

 ## SYCL Buffers and DPC++ USM Interfaces

-The tables below summarize the behavior of the DNNL interfaces for working with memory.
+The tables below summarize the behavior of the oneDNN interfaces for working with memory.

 ### For constructors: